micahsheats/DCS325-Portfolio/README.md

 ```

 **Example Explanation:**
 This code is what is used to connect the web app on the front end to Google Firebases backend.
-This connection allows for things like authentication and analytics in a project, which can be useful from real-time user analytics to training AI models.
+This connection allows for things like authentication and analytics in a project, which can be useful for everything from real-time user analytics to training AI models.